mschwab56/streembitseed/README.md

 # streemio-seed

-Streemio seed application to run a seed node on the Streemio network
+streemio-seed is the console version of the Streemio Core software.
+The streemio-seed application runs a seed node for the Streemio network.